 After deciding to learn to play guitar, the initial step you need to take is choosing your first guitar.
 If it is your first music learning instrument, then choosing the right guitar is very important for your lifelong music learning inspiration.

 The guitar-like instruments have a far back history starting before 3100 BCE.
 Since then, the instrument has evolved through many changes.
-In the present world, there are a wide range of guitar available that varies in different-
+In the present world, there are a wide range of guitars available that varies in different-

 - Tone production.